Back to California

 California Native Americans: Formal Apology

-This law requires California to formally apologize for the harms and atrocities committed against Native American people by state representatives, and to install a plaque in the State Capitol Building memorializing this apology.
+This law requires California to formally apologize for past harms and atrocities against Native American people, install a plaque in the State Capitol, and make the apology available to the public.

 What This Bill Does

-• Requires the State of California to recognize its responsibility for the harm caused to Native Americans through policies promoted or enforced by state officials.
+• Requires the state of California to recognize its responsibility for the harm done to Native Americans through policies that promoted violence.

-• Requires installation and maintenance of a plaque in the State Capitol Building memorializing this apology.
+• Directs the Department of General Services and Joint Rules Committee to manage the installation and maintenance of a plaque in the State Capitol Building memorializing this apology.

 Who It Names or Affects